GuyBaele/SpreadGL/README.md

 ### Porcine epidemic diarrhea virus (PEDV) in China
 1. Process the MCC tree file using the following command.
 This step works in the same way as the A.27 example.
-You should be able to get an output file of the spread layer, named 'PEDV_China.MCC.tree.output.geojson' and used in Step 3.
+You should be able to get an output file of the spread layer, named 'PEDV_China.MCC.tree.output.geojson' and used in step 3.
 ```
 spread --tree PEDV_China.MCC.tree --time 2019-12-14 --location location --list Involved_provincial_capital_coordinates.csv
 ```